wendychristensen/my-cool-git-repo/README.md

 # my-cool-git-repo

-This is the first edit.
+This is the first edit. *Italics are cool!*